Wolf afoot in Monte Cristo area; trapping effort decried

-Evidence that a wolf killed a calf in the Monte Cristo area southeast of Logan has prompted a state effort to exterminate the animal and an environmentalist effort to save it.
+Evidence that a wolf killed a calf in the Monte Cristo area southeast of Logan has prompted a state effort to exterminate the animal plus an environmentalist effort to save it.

 State trappers were sent out in late May after a rancher reported the livestock loss, and they found bite marks on the calf consistent with those of a wolf, along with other evidence.
 If their determination is correct, it would be the first confirmed case of a wolf in Utah since November of 2015.

-It is believed the animal is a gray wolf who entered Rich County from Wyoming or Idaho, and as fate would have it, the northeastern corner of Utah is exempted from protections afforded gray wolves under the Endangered Species Act.
+It is believed the animal is a gray wolf who entered Rich County from Wyoming or Idaho.
+As fate would have it, the northeastern corner of Utah is exempted from protections afforded gray wolves under the Endangered Species Act.
 The unprotected area is north of Interstate 80 and east of Interstate 84.

 A Tuesday announcement by the Utah Department of Agriculture that traps are being set for the wolf drew an immediate response from the Arizona-based Center for Biodiversity, which characterized trapping as a “knee-jerk” reaction to the presence of an animal that will likely move on in a short time without inflicting much livestock loss.